hatfieldlibrary/dspace_migration_python/README.md

   -d, --dry-run  Dry run displays collection analytics only.
 No data is
                  processed.
 ```
 You need to create "data" and "saf" directories for CONTENTdm and eXist-db.
-For example, `./existdb/data` and `./existdb.saf`.
+For example, `./existdb/data` and `./existdb/saf`.

-The input data files from CONTENTdm and eXist-db go into the data directories.
+The input xml files from CONTENTdm and eXist-db go into the `data` directories.
 Output will be written to `saf` sub-directories.

 ## Metadata

 ### CONTENTdm
-For CONTENTdm, two classes control the program output.  `CollectionConfig` contains dictionaries that define how
+For CONTENTdm, two classes configure the program output.  `CollectionConfig` contains dictionaries that define how
-CONTENTdm collection fields (e.g. as defined in the Dublin Core source field) will be processed.
+individual CONTENTdm collections (e.g. as specified in the Dublin Core source field) will be processed.
 The `FieldMap`
-class contains mapping between CONTENTdm record and DSpace Dublic Core and Local DSpace fields.
+class contains mapping between the CONTENTdm record and DSpace Dublin Core and Local metadata fields.

 ### Existdb
-Extracting metadata from mets is slightly more complex.
-Data is extracted based on elements, attributes and attribute
+Extracting metadata from METS is slightly more complex.
+Data extraction is based on elements, attributes and attribute
 values that are defined in the `ExistDbFields` class.
-The mods metadata can be sparse, so a few default values are
+The MODS metadata can be sparse, so a few default values are
 defined in the `DefaultFieldValueMap` class.
 All exported records will include these default values if they are not
-provided in the mets.
+provided in the METS.

 ## Analytics
 Running the program with the `--dry-run` flag will produce a brief analytics report (without loading any data).